AP inter result 2019 to be declared tomorrow at this time

 The results will be declared tomorrow.
 The results are expected to be declared by 11 am on April 12.

 The exams were conducted between February 28 and March 18.
-Last year over 4 lakh candidates took parti in the exam and the overall pass percentage was 73.3 per cent.
+Last year over 4 lakh candidates took participate in the exam and the overall pass percentage was 73.3 per cent.
 The results once declared will be available on bieap.gov.in.

 How to check AP inter result 2019: